A Ground-Fault Circuit Interrupter (GFCI) Outlet Protects You From Electrical Shock

 A normal outlet in the United States has three components that are visible from the outside: the left and right slots and the circular hole below them.
-A GFCI outlet adds an additional component, which itself isn’t visible.
+A ground-fault circuit interrupter adds an additional component, which itself isn’t visible.

 Power Outlet Basics